teracow/googliser/README.md

 Display with ANSI coloured text.
 Default is no colours.
 But definitely try it with colours. :)

 `-g` or `--no-gallery`
-Don't create thumbnail gallery.
-Default always creates a thumbnail gallery after downloading images.
+Don't create a thumbnail gallery.

+`-k` or `--links`
+Put the URL results file into sub-directory.
+If selected, the URL list will be found in 'download.links.list' in the sub-directory.
+This file is always created in the temporary build directory.

+`-q` or `--quiet`
+Suppress display output.
+Error messages are still shown.

 `-h` or `--help`
 Display this help then exit.